devadalberto/homelab_gitops/docs/reference.md

 ### 2025-09-17T08:00:00.000000Z
 - Pin Flux-managed chart versions to the builds exercised in automation: MetalLB 0.14.5, cert-manager 1.15.3, and Traefik 26.0.0.
-- Document the Helm chart upgrade workflow (bump `k8s/addons/*/release.yaml`, stage with `make up`/`scripts/uranus_homelab_one.sh`, then update docs) to keep production in lockstep with staging.
+- Document the Helm chart upgrade workflow (bump `k8s/addons/*/release.yaml`, stage with `make k8s.bootstrap`, then update docs) to keep production in lockstep with staging.【F:Makefile†L46-L58】
 - Wire Flux `dependsOn` for Traefik so upgrades wait on MetalLB and cert-manager health, surfacing dependency issues earlier.

 ### 2025-09-10T04:47:38.065634Z